 One of the causes might be that the kind of knowledge we humans have developed to such an astounding degree is in its very nature not good enough.
 As we discussed in the previous section of this chapter, the kind of knowledge we humans have is produced by the model-making activity of the nervous system.
 As such it is a second-hand, brain-constructed artefact.
 We have become incredibly good at fine-tuning it, and the approximations of science get better and better, but still, even at its best, this kind of knowledge can, intrinsically, never be more than an approximation.
 It is never fully right.
 The core of the problem may well be that it is dualistic, while dualism is not part of reality itself: reality appears rather to be one harmonious whole.
 Secondly, it is based on sense-impressions that are as much determined by the properties of our sense-organs as by the qualities of the world we try to know.
 And finally, it is not impartial.
-Brain-constructed knowledge came into being as a means to enhance survival and it has not fully escaped from its narrow utilitarian past: it is virtually always ego-distorted.2 Because of all this, it is inevitably, in one way or another, out of sync with reality as it is in itself.
+Brain-constructed knowledge came into being as a means to enhance survival and it has not fully escaped from its narrow utilitarian past: it is virtually always ego-centric and as such ego-distorted.2 Because of all this, it is inevitably, in one way or another, out of sync with reality as it is in itself.
 In other words, the lack of harmony from which we humans suffer appears to be an intrinsic part of the way we think.

 Fortunately, as we saw in the first Section of this chapter, there is another type of knowledge, an intrinsically true knowledge that is not only passive but also dynamic and inherent in being.
 It can be found in the entirely implicit but perfect know-how that allows inanimate things to act exactly according to the laws of nature.
 It is what early European astronomers referred to when they wrote that they felt as if they were studying the thoughts of God.
 It is the kind of knowledge that structures this incredible universe as if from inside, keeping it safely humming along.
 Our human problem is that in our ordinary waking consciousness, we are hardly aware of it.
 It gives us a vague sense of being ourselves and of being at home in the world, but the details of what that means are drowned out by all the pseudo-knowledge produced by our hyper-active brains.